Catalans

 Catalans (Catalan, French and Occitan: catalans; catalanes; catalani; cadelanos or catalanos) are a Romance-speaking ethnic group native to Catalonia, who speak Catalan.
 The current official category of "Catalans" is that of the citizens of Catalonia, a nationality and autonomous community in Spain and the inhabitants of the Roussillon historical region in Southern France, today the Pyrénées Orientales department, also called Northern Catalonia and Pays Catalan in French.

-Some authors also extend the word "Catalans" to include all people from areas in which Catalan is spoken, namely those from Andorra, Valencia, the Balearic Islands, eastern Aragon, and the city of Alghero in Sardinia.
+Some authors also extend the word "Catalans" to include all people from all the areas where Catalan is spoken, namely those from Andorra, Valencia, the Balearic Islands, eastern Aragon, and the city of Alghero in Sardinia.

 The Catalan government regularly surveys its population regarding its "sentiment of belonging".
-As of July 2019, the results point out that 46.7% of the Catalans and other people living in Catalonia would like independence from Spain, 1.3% less than the year before.
+As of July 2024, results point out that 41.1% of Catalans and other people living in Catalonia identify as only Catalans or more Catalan than Spanish, 44.1% feel both Catalan and Spanish, and 11.6% see themselves as only Spanish or more Spanish than Catalan.